677 - Clay Allison - live

 Oh,

-little what?
-Little Lil Crockett.
+what?
+Little Crockett.
 That little Crockett.

-I mean you gotta go with David at that point.
+I mean, you gotta go with David at that point.

-Well I mean it depends what your lifestyle is.
+Well, I mean, it depends what your lifestyle is.
 If he was just like, I'm trying to be an attorney,

 JP Crockett.